 GMS seeks to develop "men and women for others."
 Through the application of a distinctive Jesuit Nativity-model education and graduate support program it prepares students for success in high school and post-secondary study.
-It strives to graduate students who are loving, intellectually competent, open to growth, spiritually alive, committed to doing justice and healthy.
+It strives to graduate students who are loving, intellectually competent, open to growth, spiritually alive, committed to doing justice and committed to being healthy.